akbyrd/akbyrd.github.io/content/posts/0-hello-world/index.md

 	```
 	And this still leaves out the "baseof" layout templates and doesn't address the order Hugo searches for them.

-* Go templates are a bad programming language.
+* Go templates are a not a good programming language.
 I mean, duh, they aren't a programming language.
 But you're stuck using them like they are.
 For non-trivial HTML generation you need to perform logic.
 You're going to be writing a lot of branches, loops, and functions with clumsy syntax and limited semantics.
 A text templating language is not the right solution.
 I think an AST-based approach with a real programming language would be far easier to work with.

-* The error messages are awful.
+* The error messages aren't good.
 They don't provide a clear context and are run together on a single line.
 It's not practical to parse the output using something like VS Code's problem matchers.
 	```txt {#ErrorMessages .wrap}
 	ERROR render of "D:/Dev/akbyrd.dev/content/tests/6-test-emoji.md" failed: "D:\Dev\akbyrd.dev\layouts\_default\baseof.html:30:9": execute of template failed: template: _default/single.html:30:9: executing "_default/single.html" at <partial "resource" (dict "Name" "favicon.ico" "Rename" false)>: error calling partial: "D:\Dev\akbyrd.dev\layouts\partials\resource.html:67:24": execute of template failed: template: partials/resource.html:67:24: executing "partials/resource.html" at <$resource.Width>: error calling Width: this method is only available for image resources
 	```